-Satisfactory completion of the course requires attendance at all three of the sessions.
+Satisfactory completion of the course requires attendance at both days.

-There is no specific written assignment but participants are required to provide on-going evidence in engagement with the course principles by adding to their learning log after each day.
+There is no specific written assignment but participants are required to provide ongoing evidence in engagement with the course principles by adding to their learning log after each day.
 Participants are required to upload the evidence to the VLE and this material is also designed to be uploaded to their own educational learning logs for appraisal purposes.

-The learning log will comprise of three components:
+The learning log will comprise three components:

-- A brief description of the course participant's role as a medical educator at the start of the course and their reasons for applying to join the FCE programme. - Evidence of reflective log entries outlining principle points taken away from the face to face sessions and how they might apply to the participants role as a teacher - A brief reflective entry outlining how they participant has learnt from the course, how this has helped them as a teacher and how they intend to develop further in the future as a medical educator.
+- A brief description of the course participant's role as a medical educator at the start of the course and their reasons for applying to join the FCE programme - Evidence of reflective log entries outlining principal points taken away from the face to face sessions and how they might apply to the participant's role as a teacher - A brief reflective entry outlining how the participant has learnt from the course, how this has helped them as a teacher and how they intend to develop further in the future as a medical educator.